-Dan Lloyd held various senior positions globally at Vodaphone across 15 years and was also an adviser to the federal minister for communications.
-He's currently the group executive of the regional telco Field Solutions Group.
+Lloyd held various senior positions globally at Vodafone for 15 years and advised the federal minister for communications.
+He is currently the group executive of regional telco Field Solutions Group.

-The federal government surprisingly cancelled the JP 9102 program in November, which aimed to deliver a new military satellite communications capability for Australia.
+JP 9102 aimed to deliver a new military satellite communications capability for Australia.
+Headed by Lockheed Martin, it was also supported by scores of other smaller local businesses.

-The project was arguably the biggest contract in the local sector, and afterwards, SIAA chairman Jeremy Hallett claimed the decision was so bad it would make companies think twice about working with Defence.
+Afterwards, SIAA chairman Jeremy Hallett argued the decision would make companies think twice about working with Defence in the future.

 “While other OECD nations see sovereign space capability as critical to creating high-tech, high-value jobs and a military advantage, in our own backyard, we seem to be doing the exact opposite,” he said.